XeroAPI/Xero-CFML/README.md

 	<cfset sCallbackURL = "http://localhost:8500/Xero-CFML/example/public/callback.cfm">

 Point your browser to example/public/index.cfm and click "Connect to Xero" to begin the authentication flow.
+Public application access tokens expire after 30 minutes and require the user to authenticate again.

 ### Private Application
 #### Generate Public/Private Key
 A [public/private key pair](http://developer.xero.com/documentation/advanced-docs/public-private-keypair/) is required to sign your RSA-SHA1 oAuth requests.
 Upload the public key when you create your Xero application.
 Store the private key on your server.
-To keep things simply, place the private key in the /example/private/cert directory.
+To keep things simple, place the private key in the /example/private/cert directory.
 In a production environment, you will store this key outside the webroot for security reasons.

-The basics command line steps to generate a private and public key using OpenSSL are as follows:
+The basics command line steps to generate a public and private key using OpenSSL are as follows:

 	openssl genrsa -out privatekey.pem 1024
 	openssl req -new -x509 -key privatekey.pem -out publickey.cer -days 1825